mattiasnordqvist/Galactic-Waste-Management/ReadMe.md

     }
 }
 ```
 the last step is replace GWM's default versioning scheme with your your own.
-To do this you can create a custom project setting which you can then use to create a migrator:
+To do this you can create a custom project setting which you can then use to create a migrator (example below) or you could set the MigrationVersioning property of your ProjectSettings object.
 ```csharp
 private class MigrationProjectSettings : ProjectSettings {